MariaInesRibeiro98/GameBus-HealthBehaviorMining/src/extraction/README.md

    - Collects GPS location data
    - Includes latitude, longitude, altitude, speed, and error information
    - Data type: `GEOFENCE`
+   - **Output:** Raw location data is saved in `data/raw/` and can be further processed by the categorization service.

 2. **MoodDataCollector**
    - Collects mood logging data